-- at SIP Scootershop
+Trousers - at SIP Scootershop

-Aren't normal jeans enough on a scooter or motorbike?
+Aren't normal Jeans enough on a scooter or motorbike?

-What makes motorbike jeans different from regular jeans?
+What distinguishes motorbike jeans from conventional jeans?

-What fits are there for jeans?
+What fits are there for Jeans?

 Skinny Fit